5l1v3r1/atom-cheat-sheet/README.md

 # atom-cheat-sheet

-Keyboard shortcuts for the Atom editor (Windows)
+Keyboard shortcuts for the Atom editor (Windows keys)

 ## Navigation